Junhands/SHA256---FPGA/README.md

 Hardware implementation of the SHA-256 cryptographic hash function with support for SHA-256.

-## Implementation status ##
-The core has been completed for a long time and been used in several designs in FPGAs.
-The core is considered mature and ready for use.
-Minor changes are non-functional cleanups of code.

 ## Introduction
 Hardware implementation of the SHA-256 cryptographic hash function with